mattiaghilardi/ForamsProxyGlacierRetreat/README.md

   this has completed, running `source("make.R")` will first restore the project library locally on the machine.
 - All required packages and R functions will be loaded.
+- A few lines of code are commented out in the scripts, as they are only needed to run scripts independently.

 ## Working environment